ibm-cloud-docs/atracker/services/at_events_iam.md

 | `iam-groups.group.update`   | An event is generated when an initiator updates a group name or a description. |
 | `iam-groups.group.delete`   | An event is generated when an initiator deletes an access group. |
 | `iam-groups.groups.list`    | An event is generated when an initiator views the access groups. |
-{: caption="Table 2.
-Events that are generated for access groups" caption-side="top"}
+{: caption="Events that are generated for access groups" caption-side="top"}

 ### Members events
 {: #at_events_iam_access_members}